 I did end up keeping this bike for only around a year, after which I had the urge for something more potent and with more pillion comfort.
 I enjoyed the r1100s immensely but I just like swapping bikes - life is short.
 Plus, while I do ride every day, it is usually short rides.
 The only epic trip I did on this bike was the one when I bought it.
 And it really isn't a commuter - it feels at home on the open road at speed.

 I do often look nostalgically at the pictures and wish I had a bigger garage - I even contemplated buying another.
 But then remember that I liked the appearance more than actually riding it.

 Would I recommend this bike?
-Yes, unless most of your riding is heavy traffic.
-Further tip – try to find the ABS model with heated grips.
+Yes, unless much of your riding is in heavy traffic.
+It's a bike that needs space.
+A further tip - try to find the ABS model with heated grips.